denoland/manual/continuous_integration.md

 ## Continuous Integration

 Deno's built-in tools make it easy to set up Continuous Integration (CI) pipelines for your projects.
-Testing, linting and formatting code can all be done with the corresponding commands `deno test`, `deno lint` and `deno fmt`.
+Testing, linting and formatting of code can all be done with the corresponding commands `deno test`, `deno lint` and `deno fmt`.
 In addition, you can generate code coverage reports from test results with `deno coverage` in pipelines.